ELEMENTARY CONTESTS MIDDLE SCHOOL CONTESTS HIGH SCHOOL CONTESTS ONLINE INSTRUCTION STORE ARML TEAMS CONTACT

 Elementary District Championships

 Some states have a much larger number of participants than others, and in order to keep the State Championship to a manageable size, the state is broken into districts.
 In these states, students must attend a District Championship in order to qualify for the State Championship.
-For the 2022-2023 school year, the states with District Championships are Arizona, Northern California, Florida, Missouri, and Texas.
+For the 2024-2025 school year, the states with District Championships are Arizona, Northern California, Florida, Georgia, Missouri, and Texas.

 • Earn at least 50% of the available points on any of the individual tests or the individual total score.